 Is a Vascular Ultrasound the Same Thing As a Doppler Ultrasound?

-A Doppler ultrasound is often performed concurrently with a vascular ultrasound.
+A Doppler ultrasound is often performed concurrently with a vascular ultrasound memphis.
 They are not the same thing.
 A Doppler ultrasound is used to measure blood flow and create color images to indicate the speed and direction of blood flow through the vascular system.
 This examination is usually conducted on the veins and arteries of the neck, legs, arms and abdomen.

 What Can I Expect Before a Doppler Ultrasound?

 During your initial consultation, we will provide you with a comprehensive list of instructions so you can prepare for your Doppler ultrasound.
 Neither sedation nor fasting will be required.
 However, you should avoid smoking and drinking caffeine for two hours before the exam.